HL-hanlin/STAT8101_AppliedCausality/journal.md

 ### Causal Confusion in Imitation Learning

+In this week, I decided to switch to the backup project of causal confusion in imitation learning.
+The main reason for this is that I found the paper [Causal Confusion in Imitation Learning](https://arxiv.org/pdf/1905.11979.pdf) really interesting!

 * Read the paper [Causal Confusion in Imitation Learning](https://arxiv.org/pdf/1905.11979.pdf).

-* Implemented the code for [Causal Confusion in Imitation Learning](https://arxiv.org/pdf/1905.11979.pdf), and adjusted
+* Implemented the code for [Causal Confusion in Imitation Learning](https://arxiv.org/pdf/1905.11979.pdf).

+In this paper, they propose a non-causal approach to solve the causal confusion problem.
+Therefore, a natural question is: can we design some method that could solve the causal confusion problem by learning the underlying causal graph explicitly?

+With such question in mind, I also searched and found the following two papers might be relevant.

 * Read the paper [CausalVAE: Disentangled Representation Learning via Neural Structural Causal Models](https://openaccess.thecvf.com/content/CVPR2021/papers/Yang_CausalVAE_Disentangled_Representation_Learning_via_Neural_Structural_Causal_Models_CVPR_2021_paper.pdf).
 It assumes that we already know n concepts in the image data (e.g. 4 concepts: smile, age, gender, haircolor).
 However, we do not have these concepts in our setting.
 Could we regard these n concepts as the K different categories in the codebook on our VQ-VAE model?